decant09/beach-yoga-fuerteventura/README.md

 #### Solved

 Images did not upload when viewing website on GitHub pages.
 Removed leading "/" from src path to fix issue.

+## Deployment
+The site was deployed to GitHub pages and the following steps were followed to do so:

+1. Login in to GitHub.
+2. Navigate to the [repository](https://github.com/decant09/beach-yoga-fuerteventura) for this website.
+3. In the repository click on the Settings tab.
+4. Use the navigation bar on the left hand side to open the pages section.
+5. In the branch section select a source to enable GitHub Pages for this repository.
+Select Main from the drop-down menu and click Save.
+6. Wait a few moments and an url is generated with a live link to the website which can be found [here](https://decant09.github.io/beach-yoga-fuerteventura/).

 ## Credits
 Code Used